jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     TypeError: function_01() takes 1 positional argument but 2 were given

-  I make the number of inputs in the definition match the number of inputs in the call
+  when I make the number of inputs in the definition match the number of inputs in the call

   .. code-block:: python